Identifying Aboriginal and/or Torres Strait Islander children - advice

 If you are asking a person directly (such as the child or a parent): ask;

-“Are you Aboriginal and/or Torres Strait Islander?
+“Do you identify as Aboriginal and/or Torres Strait Islander?

 If the answer is “Yes”, clarify;